Leeon-K/Leeon-K/README.md

 <p><img align="center" src="https://github-readme-stats.vercel.app/api/top-langs?username=Leeon-K&show_icons=true&locale=en&layout=compact" alt="Leeon-K" /></p>

 🚧  **MY PLAN:**
-I am looking for an internship in the field of large-scale model inference optimization, hoping to learn and grow in a team with a strong technical atmosphere.
+I am looking for an internship in the field of Machine Learning System, hoping to learn and grow in a team with a strong academic atmosphere.